 Furthermore, you will need to educate yourself on communication devices and their role in private investigation.
 Lastly and most importantly, you must learn “The Investigative Mindset.”
 This will teach you how to think like a Private Investigator.
 After you learn these concepts, you will be well on your way to becoming a Private Investigator in Michigan even without experience.

 After learning the complexities of the Michigan private investigation industry, you will need to develop practical skills in various areas.
 The most important areas are Desk Investigations, Pre-surveillance, surveillance, mobile vehicle surveillance, on-foot surveillance, obtaining evidence, and litigious reporting.
+At the start of your journey, you'll need to learn these practical skills and avoid wasting time on flashy unhelpful topics such as forensic investigations.
 To learn Desk Investigations, you will need to understand what is a Desk Investigation, Desk Investigation nomenclature, corroborated/ circumstantial evidence, The Evidence Document, The Desk Investigators Mindset, Google Basics for North America, and social media search basics for North America.
 Surveillance will be the largest subject to learn.
 Under this field you should learn about setting up a proper surveillance vehicle, surveillance spot checks, and surveillance set ups for various investigative operations.

 As a Michigan Private Investigator, you will spend the majority of your time performing investigations solo.
 This is why learning single person surveillance is crucial.
 Furthermore, you will occasionally work in surveillance teams, so you will need to learn how to perform surveillance with two or more surveillance operatives.
 Michigan Private Investigators perform a lot of their surveillance from a surveillance vehicle, but also on foot, you will need to learn this also.
 The entire reason Michigan Private Investigators are hired, is to obtain evidence.
 Obviously, learning how to obtain evidence, mostly in video form, is a must.
 As a Michigan Private Investigator, you will need to obtain quality video that is litigious and that will satisfy your client.
 At the end of all this, you will need to learn how to create an investigative report that will most likely be used in litigation.
 After you learn all of this, you will have no trouble becoming a successful Michigan Private Investigator.